Holding Back the Phlebotinum

 - This trope was used regularly in Aladdin: The Series to keep Genie from solving every problem with just a magical handwave.

-- Used in the Season 2 finale of My Little Pony: Friendship Is Magic.
-When the Changeling invasion moves into full swing, Princess Celestia immediately calls upon the Mane 6 to get the Elements of Harmony to stop them.
+- Used in the Season 2 finale when the Changeling invasion moves into full swing, Princess Celestia immediately calls upon the Mane 6 to get the Elements of Harmony to stop them.
 However, thanks to overwhelming numbers, the heroes are stopped by the Changeling army before they even manage to reach the Elements, much less use them.
 The trend continues in the next episode, the Season 3 premiere.
 Although that was less of The Worf Effect/Curb-Stomp Battle and more of Secret Test of Character mixed with the fact that the Crystal Ponies already have their own version of the Elements of Harmony in the form of the Crystal Heart.
 In the Season 4 premiere the Mane 6 have to sacrifice the Elements to save the day, depriving them of their phlebotinum.

 - Combining this with The Worf Effect, W.I.T.C.H. had a number of powerful characters come the second season for the heroes - Elyon, the Oracle, and Kadma.
 All three are captured by Nerissa.

 - Nuclear weapons anyone?
 Partially justified, as the Nuclear Option may well lead to The End of the World as We Know It.
 How about a nice game of chess?